A Well-Lived Life 2 - Book 4 - Elyse - Cover

 December 29, 1989, Colerain Township and Milford, Ohio

 It was Friday morning.
 We’d arrived at Donna Grossi’s house the previous afternoon, and once I had Jessica, Kara, and the kids settled, Elyse and I put Matthew and Michael in my BMW and headed for her parents’ house in Glen Este.
-Because of a minor change to our plans, my dad had driven down with my mom, so that only Abbie and my sister were with me in my car.
-Because of space considerations, Abbie and Stephanie were staying in two rooms in the main house, while my family, including Jennifer, Josie, and Jesse, had the run of the guest house.
-After dropping off Elyse and the kids, I’d gone back to Donna Grossi’s.
+Because of a minor change to our plans, my dad had driven down with my mom so that only Abbie and my sister were with me in my car.
+Because of space considerations, Abbie and Stephanie were staying in two rooms in the main house while the rest of my family, including Jennifer, Josie, and Jesse, had the run of the guest house.
+After dropping off Elyse and the kids, I’d returned to Donna Grossi’s house.

 After breakfast, we relaxed with coffee.
 The interment was at 1:00pm, so we’d have an early lunch before we left.
 Around 9:30am, I excused myself to call the office.